Meet the Net Zero Committee

 Harry Simons – Net Zero Committee Member

-Harry Simons has 25 years’ experience in technical, commercial and management roles in the E&P sector.
+Harry Simons has 25 years of experience in technical, commercial and management roles in the E&P sector.
 As Country Manager and Directeur General, he led the Algerian business for Hess, managed the non-operated portfolio in the UCKS, and was the Business Advisor for the Europe Eurasia region.
 With Burlington Resources he was the Planning Manager and Operations Engineer for the assets run from the UK.
-Prior to this, as a consult and also working in the service sector, Harry worked on and offshore.
+Prior to this, as a consultant and also working in the service sector, Harry worked on and offshore.
 He has extensive well operations experience in both engineering and geological roles, risk management, business continuity, Health, Safety and Environmental management, and government and NOC relations.

 Harry is currently undertaking a part-time distance Learning M.Sc. at Heriot-Watt on Renewable Energy Development.
 Harry is excited to work as part of the SPE Net Zero Committee and help develop an understanding of the part both our industry and individuals, current and future, have to play in a sustainable future.

 Happiness Ativie – Net Zero Committee Member